 Just soaking up the atmosphere is one of the greatest Italian experiences, and Sulmona is the best example of that…

 Those looking for the authentic Italian strolling experience need look no further.
 The historical centre of Sulmona lends itself perfectly to this cultural phenomenon as it’s flat and there’s only one major route through the city from the Cathedral at the Northern end right up to Porta Napoli at the Southern end.
 La Passeggiata happens every evening from about 6.00pm until dinner time, and in the summer people are often also out after dinner until quite late.
 For Northern Europeans it might seem like a slightly pointless exercise.
 Where are these people going?
 Well the answer is nowhere in particular.
 This activity is known locally as ‘fare le vasche’ (doing laps) and they do really just walk up and down, again and again.
 It’s an opportunity to see and to be seen.
 You stroll along slowly and stop when you see someone you know, have a chat and then move on.
-It’s an opportunity to catch with friends and neighbours, to exchange news and gossip, to check out other people’s clothes and other people’s babies and for the youngsters it’s a valuable dating ritual too.
+It’s an opportunity to catch up with friends and neighbours, to exchange news and gossip, to check out other people’s clothes and other people’s babies and for the youngsters it’s a valuable dating ritual too.

 2Get an Ice cream at La Rotonda